 Art Guard FAQs

-A. The biggest distinction is that the MAP System is a do-it-yourself system.
+A. The biggest distinction is that the MAP System is a plug-and-play system.
 Sensors are shipped pre-enrolled in the panel, which can simply be plugged into a power outlet and connected to a router for primary IP communication with cellular as back-up or as the primary communications.
 A Wi-Fi card is optional.
 No security installer is necessary.
 And the MAP System must be monitored.
 The MAP System is intended largely for private residences, galleries and small institutional facilities where the convenience of a self-managed system is preferred.

 Q. How secure is the MAP System?